jrog612/aws-name-server/README.md

     sudo setcap cap_net_bind_service=+ep /usr/bin/aws-name-server
     ```

-### 5. Configure upstart.
+### 5. Configure supervisor.

-If you use upstart (the default process manager under ubuntu) you can use the provided upstart
+If you use supervisor you can use the provided supervisor script.
-script.
 You'll need to change the script to reflect your hostname:

-1. Open upstart/aws-name-server.conf and change --domain=internal to --domain &lt;your-domain>
+1. Open supervisor/aws-name-server.conf and change --domain=internal to --domain <your-domain>
-2. `sudo cp upstart/aws-name-server.conf /etc/init/`
+2. `sudo apt install -y supervisor`
-3. `sudo initctl start aws-name-server`
+3. `sudo cp supervisor/aws-name-server.conf /etc/supervisor/conf.d`
+4. `sudo supervisorctl update`

 ### 6. Configure NS Records